QnAnn-e/pHMMgraph--Profile-Hidden-Markov-visualizer/README.md

 ## How to use this tool
 * Download the pHMMgraph.py file from the github repository
+* Install the dependancies using the requirements.txt file
+* Run the command below within the project directory: `pip install -r requirements.txt`
 * Obtain a MSA using a tool like muscle
 * Prepare a query sequence (of the same length than the sequences in the MSA
 * Open the terminal (or CMD)